mattzh72/sframe-visualizer/README.md

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)

 SFrame-Visualizer is a video analysis tool written in 100%  Python to visualize SFrames for data analytics.
 It can be used to purely visualize a given SFrame, or can be used to visualize predictions made by `.model` on a target video.
-It is also capable of drawing bounding boxes, segmentations, moment centers, and contrail paths.
+It is also capable of drawing **bounding boxes, segmentations, moment centers, and contrail paths**.

 This package has the following dependencies: **OpenCV 4.1.0**, **Numpy 1.16.2**, **tqdm 4.28.1** and **Turicreate 5.6**.